serverpod/serverpod_docs/docs/04-deployments/02-general.md

 # General notes

-We are working hard to bring a set of ready made deployment scripts and deployment guides to Serverpod as part of the 1.0 release.
-Initially, we will support AWS, but Google cloud will come soon after.
+Serverpod comes with a set of Terraform scripts that makes it very easy to deploy your server.
+We currently support deployments to AWS, but hope to support more platforms (like Google Cloud) in the future.

 ## Configuration files
 Serverpod has three main configuration files, depending on which mode the server is running; `development`, `staging`, or `production`.
 The files are located in the `config/` directory.
 By default, the server will start in development mode.
 To use another configuration file, use the `--mode` option when starting the server.
 If you are running multiple servers in a cluster, use the `--server-id` option to specify the id of each server.
-By default, the server will run as id 0.
-For instance, to start the server in production mode with id 2, run the following command:
+By default, the server will run as id `default`.
+For instance, to start the server in production mode with id `2`, run the following command:

 ```bash
 dart bin/main.dart --mode production --server-id 2